What are macros, and how do you count them?

 Step 2: Factor in your weight goal

 TDEE is the amount of energy your body needs to maintain your weight.
 Weight loss occurs when you use more energy than you consume.
 Here are some points to keep in mind if you’re hoping to count macros and lose pounds: Public health guidelines suggest that gradual, steady weight loss of about 1 to 2 pounds per week is best for long-term success.
 To drop 1 pound per week, you would need a daily calorie deficit of 500 calories—in other words, your TDEE minus 500—according to the 2015–2020 Dietary Guidelines for Americans.
-Consult with a doctor or nutrition pro for personalized guidance on setting realistic, healthy weight-loss goals before starting any new eating program.
+Consult with a doctor or registered dietitian for personalized guidance on setting realistic, healthy weight-loss goals before starting any new eating program.

 Step 3: Figure out your ideal macronutrient ratio